openid/fapi/fapi-2_0-security-profile.md

 The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749], that aims:
  - to reach the security goals laid out in the Attacker Model [@!attackermodel]; and
- - to implement the recommendations in the OAuth Security BCP [@I-D.ietf-oauth-security-topics].
+ - to follow the recommendations in the OAuth Security BCP [@I-D.ietf-oauth-security-topics].

 The OpenID FAPI Working Group is not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope